EswarbabuEttaligalla/plum/README.md

 - For production, migrate from SQLite to a managed RDBMS and update database config.
 - Store uploaded documents on cloud storage (S3/GCS) instead of local disk.

+## Assumptions

+Key assumptions used in this implementation include:

+* Claims must contain a valid member identifier.
+* OCR text quality is sufficient for information extraction.
+* GPT-4o extraction is optional; a deterministic fallback extractor is available.
+* SQLite is used for development and PostgreSQL is recommended for production.
+* Uploaded files are stored locally for the MVP and should be moved to cloud storage in production.

+For the complete list, see `assumptions.md`.

 ## Future Improvements

 - Replace fallback parsers with fine-tuned extractor models for higher accuracy